Monday, 04 January 2021

 Fair&Bio obchod in Florenc for a fairly traded, organic coffee drink.
 The place is a classical fair-trace shop offering dry food, sweets, coffee, tea and spices as well as handicraft made by co-operatives.

 A small selection of organic ice-cream flavours can also be had from a franchise of the upmarket French ice-cream company Amorino in Malá Strana, e.g. after you decent from the castle.

 During my research I found the following places that seemed likely to sell or serve at least partially organic food and drinks, but I did not have the time to check them out myself.
 If you do I'd appreciate if you let me know whether they actually do so!

 Want to stay in an eco-conscious place and wake up to an organic breakfast?
 I have to disappoint you -- so far I haven't been able to spot a hotel or hostel that I full-heatedly can recommend.
 However, here are my learnings:

 On their website the design hotel Josef in the city centre announces partially organic breakfast, but since I stayed there while covid-19 hygienic restrictions were in place I cannot report whether the regular breakfast buffet in the impersonal business breakfast room usually contains organic items.
 Breakfast was served instead at their newly renovated sister hotel Maximilian.
 Here nothing was organic, not even the eggs.
-When I asked for my cappucchino with organic milk I got one probably made with oat drink, but since I wasn't able to spot the package I cannot say for sure whether it actually was an organic variety.
+When I asked for my cappucchino with organic milk I got one probably made with oat drink, but since I wasn't able to spot the package I cannot say for sure whether it actually was an organic variety -- for most people in Czechia the word "organic" seems to include conventional vegan.
 At the Josef hotel bar The Duke organic dry gin was the only organic option.